October 30, 2016.

-Once we’ve had our fair share of photos, we climbed back to the drop off point.
-We need to return to the lodge to have our breakfast before embarking on the next part of our adventure.
+Once we’ve had our fair share of photos, we climbed back up to the drop off point.
+Thankfully, the rain has relented and the skies started opening up.
+Besides, we need to return to our lodge to have our breakfast before embarking on our adventures for the rest of the day..

 On our way back, we saw again trinkets made of seashells.
 To our great surprise, we learned that these trinkets were handcrafted by the children residing in the area.
 They the seashells, including some conch shells, from the seashore then turn them into intricate handicrafts.
 This is how the children here spend their free time, quite a disparity from how the children in the urban areas spend theirs.